ImageMagick v6 Examples --

 FOR /F %%a in ('identify -format "%%[fx:log(mean)/log(0.5)]" %1') DO ^

-Please note that the "FOR" command seems to be quite sensitive when it comes to line continuations: If you use them at all, make sure that you better don't start the next line with spaces.
+The FOR command seems to be quite sensitive when it comes to line continuations: If you use them at all, make sure that you don't start the next line with spaces.

 FOR /F "tokens=1,2" %%i IN ('identify -format "%%[EXIF:DateTime]" %1') DO ^